DKchemistry/debugging-strain/explanation.md

 [def]: image.png

 Both [18, 23, 24, 26] and [22, 23, 24, 26] are perfectly reasonable matches that describe two different torsion energies.
 Why wouldn't you get all their energies?
 I don't get what chemistry flaw begins to exist if we consider all of these torsions.
 I would guess the answer lies somewhere in the math used to get these energies.
 This is also in tp_match().
-I've qupted the paper below.
+I've quoted the paper below.

 I would prefer to get all the unique torsion and account for all of them.
 I don't get why he would filter out this match in particular.